bamlab/dev-standards/react-native/setup/patch-react-native-android.mo.md

 > - when you run `$ scripts/fix-rn.sh` your files have been changed in your node modules

 - Add `scripts/fix-rn.sh` in the `postInstall` of your `package.json`
-- Make sure your run `yarn` after you've pulled the latest changes in your deployement script
+- Make sure your run `yarn` after you've pulled the latest changes in your deployment script

 > **Checks:**
 >